Proxyfil/Deployments/minecraft/velocity/README.md

 The command to do this is the following :

-`docker run -d --name mc-port-forward -p 25565:25565 alpine/socat tcp-listen:25565,fork,reuseaddr tcp-connect:127.0.0.1:30065
+`docker run -d --name mc-port-forward -p 25565:25565 alpine/socat tcp-listen:25565,fork,reuseaddr tcp-connect:127.0.0.1:30065`
-`

 ## Plugins

-To add plugins to the Velocity proxy, just add the plugin .jar files to the host path `/opt/minecraft/velocity/plugins` on the Kubernetes node where the proxy pod is scheduled to run.
+To add plugins to the Velocity proxy, just add the plugin download link to the file `plugins.txt`.

+## Velocity configuration

+To configure your velocity the file `velocity.toml` is here to customize the configuration.